 Re-orientation towards Agile

-ITIL V4 fosters the integration of Agile and DevOps into ITSM practices and marked attention to move away from a siloed approach, better collaboration, and easier communication throughout the entire organization.
+ITIL V4 fosters the integration of Agile and DevOps into ITSM practices and emphasizes moving away from a siloed approach, better collaboration, and easier communication throughout the entire organization.
 ITIL 4 is intended to be more adaptable and easily customizable.
 In sum, ITIL 4 promotes a more comprehensive approach to information technology.

 The Agile approach dictates that an iterative approach to project management and software development must be followed.